oracle/sd4j/README.md

 ## Installation

 This project requires [Apache Maven](https://maven.apache.org), [Java 17 or newer](https://www.oracle.com/java/technologies/downloads/),
-a compiled ONNX Runtime extensions binary, and a Stable Diffusion model checkpoint.
+and a Stable Diffusion model checkpoint exported to ONNX format.
 The other dependencies (ONNX Runtime and Apache Commons Math) are downloaded by Maven automatically.

 ### Prepare model checkpoint